Colin from Accounts

 Colin from Accounts is an Australian romantic dramedy television series created and written by husband-and-wife team Patrick Brammall and Harriet Dyer, who also star as the show's main characters, Gordon and Ashley.
-It is produced by Easy Tiger Productions and CBS Studios for Foxtel, and is currently streaming on Binge.
+It is produced by Easy Tiger Productions and CBS Studios for Foxtel, and streams on Binge.
 The show aired on BBC Two in the UK and streams on BBC iPlayer.
 It started streaming on Paramount+ in the US on 9 November 2023.

 The series is Binge's second original production after Love Me and premiered on Binge and Foxtel services on 1 December 2022, with all eight episodes being released simultaneously.

-Following the show's worldwide success, including three Logie Awards in Australia, Colin from Accounts was renewed for a second season in August 2023.
+After achieving international success, including three Logie Awards in Australia, Colin from Accounts was renewed for a second season in August 2023.
 It began airing on 30 May 2024 on Binge.

 On 9 April 2025, it was announced that the series had been renewed for a third season.
+The third and final season began airing on 27 July 2026.

 Premise

-The series is set in Sydney, Australia and centres on Ashley (Harriet Dyer) and Gordon (Patrick Brammall), two singles who are brought together by a car accident and an injured dog whom they name Colin.
+The series is set in Sydney, Australia, and centres on Ashley and Gordon, two singles who are brought together by a car accident and an injured dog whom they name Colin from Accounts.
 Ashley and Gordon are flawed, funny people who choose each other after being brave enough to show their true selves, scars and all, as they navigate life together.